Defiant Trump blames media, fellow Republicans for House losses

 He scorned Utah’s Mia Love and Virginia’s Barbara Comstock.
 “Mia Love gave me no love,” he said.
 “And Barbara Comstock was another one.
 I mean, I think she could have won that race, but she didn’t want to have any embrace.”

-Reporting by Jeff Mason and Roberta Rampton; editing by Grant McCool
+Reporting by Jeff Mason and Roberta Rampton; Editing by Grant McCool and Sonya Hepinstall